steenk/tripledollar/README.md

 	var div = $$$('div.class1.class2'):

-And everthing together:
+And everything together:

 	var h1 = $$$('h1#h0001.large.blueish');

-This first attribute is the "identity" attribute, and it will always appear first in the $$$ function.
-The rest of the attributes have no order.
+This first parameter is the "identity" parameter, and it will always appear first in the $$$ function.
+The rest of the parameters have no order.

 ### Attributes

 Adding attributes to the DOM is done by an object attribute with parameter name and values that will end up as attributes in the DOM object.
-Easiest is to add this object as a litteral in the function call.
+Easiest is to add this object as a literal in the function call.

 	var a = $$$('a', {href: 'http://www.google.com', target: '_blank'}, 'Google');